 The Federal Ministry of Education and Research refers to two types of interim financial aid for students:

-- a temporary waiver of interest on the KfW Student Loan until the end of March 2021 and expanding the entitlement to the KfW Student Loan also to international students
+- a temporary waiver of interest on the KfW Student Loan and expanding the entitlement to the KfW Student Loan to international students from June 1, 2020 until February 15, 2021

 2. Which students can benefit from the interim financial aid?
 How can I qualify?